Aggrik8s-net/.github/profile/README.md

 - [Aggrik8s-net/aggrik8s-cluster](https://github.com/Aggrik8s-net/aggrik8s-cluster) spins up two clusters with automation for these tasks:
   - [Deploying Cilium on Talos](https://www.talos.dev/v1.11/kubernetes-guides/network/deploying-cilium/) using both Terraform and BASH scripts,
   - [Ceph with Rook on Talos](https://www.talos.dev/v1.11/kubernetes-guides/configuration/ceph-with-rook/) using Terraform and HELM.
-### Talos
-We use these repos to provision our Mikrotik & Proxmox based network fabric.

-For development purposes, we are using Proxmox to spin up the following clusters:
-  - `talos-east` on VLAN1500 which uses `192.168.15.0/24`,
-  - `talos-west` on VLAN2000 which uses `192.168.20.0/24`.

-Talos is our current development platform to deliver immutable clusters for the IoT Edge.
-### Rancher Government RKE2
-We also have a [Rancher Government RKE2](https://ranchergovernment.com/rke2) cluster running on Raspberry Pi 5 nodes mounted in a 6U travel rack.
-  - `piCluster` on VLAN10 which uses `192.168.10.0/24`.

-`piCluster` is our original Raspberry Pi 5 based cluster which will eventually be added as the third cluster in our mesh.

-We use [rancherfederal/rke2-ansible](https://github.com/rancherfederal/rke2-ansible) to provision the Pi5 nodes.
-Several Ansible Playbooks developed on this platform have been verified to work on our Talos clusters.
-Several of these playbooks will be added to this organization in the near future (after tidying up).

-At this time, Talos does not run on Raspberry Pi 5 (only 4) and having a hybrid mesh seems like a noble goal (given time).
 ## Architecture
 [Topology Aware Routing and Service Mesh across Clusters with Cluster Mesh](https://isovalent.com/blog/post/t://isovalent.com/blog/post/topology-aware-routing-and-service-mesh-across-clusters-with-cluster-mesh/) provides a reference view of a Talos Mesh which we show below.
 The mesh allows both `Frontend` and `Backend` applications to have policy based access across clusters.